jenskutilek/jkUnicode/UPDATING.md

 # Updating the base data

 The module takes its information from the official data of the Unicode standard, the Unicode CLDR (Common Local Data Repository), and Adobe’s AGLFN standard.
+If you wish to update or customize this data, you must install the package from source code.

-When updating these data, they must be converted to a format that is useable with this module.
+The downloaded data from the official sources must be converted to a format that is useable with this module.
 Scripts are included in the source code to aid this conversion.
 They can be found in `lib/jkUnicode/data` and `lib/jkUnicode/data-scripts`.

 ## Unicode and AGLFN data